lincolnlychan/physicalmediaguide/README.md

 You should avoid buying second hand video players as you don't know the history of player heads, or laser pickup units/ how hard have the player heads, or laser pickup units been used

 ### Film-Selection
 You should use legal streaming services like Disney+ to identify the films and TV Shows/TV series that you are going to watch 2+ times.
-These films and TV Shows/TV series are what you should own in a physical format
+These films and TV Shows/TV series are what you should own in a physical format.

 ### Where-to-buy
 You should go to second hand stores that sell DVD, Blu-Rays and 4K Blu-Rays and thrift store first to buy DVD, Blu-Rays and 4K Blu-Rays.
 Only after that you should buy brand new Blu-Rays and 4K Blu-Rays online or in person.